 Compared to what you might pay for an international flight, domestic flights usually cost less.
 How much less depends on a variety of factors, like what time of year you’re flying and what airline you choose.

-But when you fly domestic, you can often save some money on your ticket price.
+But when you fly domestically, you can often save some money on your ticket price.

 Do I need a passport to fly domestically?